SonyMTKDev/android_device_sony_pine/README.md

   - PAUL (SODP)
   - jmpfbmx
   - rote66
-  - All developers who develop the mtk platform
+  - All developers who develop the mtk platform,thanks for much